cgoesche/willdo/README.md

 ## License

-Taskwarrior is released under the GPLv3 license.
+willdo is released under the GPLv3 license.
 For details check the [LICENSE](LICENSE) file.